CIDgravity/cidg-docs/content/en/nextcloud/advanced-users/get-metadata/index.md

 toc: true
 ---

-### Requirement
+## Retrieve the path of the file

-To access file or folder metadata, you need the `filePath`.
+To access file or folder metadata, you need the path.
 The `filePath` is a path where the file is located on Nextcloud when interacting with its WebDAV server.
-There are 3 ways to fetch the metadata:
+There are 2 ways to fetch the metadata:

-#### Option 1: Nextcloud WebApp
+### Using Nextcloud WebApp

-When browsing your Files, you can extract the fileId from the URL
+When browsing your Files, you can extract the `filePath` from the URL

 {{< img src="get-filepath.png" alt="Get filePath From URI" >}}

-To get the entire filePath, you will need to add the fileName after the URI In my example, the filePath will be
+To get the entire `filePath`, you will need to add the name of the file after the URI.
+In my example, the value will be

 ```
 /PublicFilecoin/Documentation/01.jpg
 ```

-#### Option 2: Fetching File Metadata Using HTTP Headers
+### Using curl

 When you copy, create, or move a file in Nextcloud, the `filePath` is equals to the path where you want to store the file.

-##### Example:

 ```bash
 curl -siu ‘<YOUR_NEXTCLOUD_USERNAME>:<YOUR_NEXTCLOUD_PASSWORD>’ \